 Skip to contents

-Find drop out positions in a data.frame that contains multiple questions that had been asked sequentially.
+Find drop out positions in a data.frame that contains multiple questions/items that had been asked/worked on sequentially.
 This function adds the Dropout Index variable do_idx to the data.frame which is necessary for further analyses of dropout.

 Use this function first to prepare your dropout analysis.
 Then, keep going by creating the dropout statistics using compute_stats().